 “Set It Out,” (released in 1977) is an infectious slice of smooth soul, boasting catchy horn parts, kickin’ congas, tight bass work, rockin’ piano and sweet vocals.
 The song was co-written by Abrim Tilmon, Belda Baine and Louis Crane.
 It’s from the group’s 1977 album Feel The Need.

 Despite this successful run, the group began to fall apart in '74.
-Things were such a mess that for a time, there were two versions of the group touring.
+Things were such a mess that at one point there were two versions of the group touring.
 Ivory and Mitchell finally exited the group, making way for new members Johnny Allen, Paul Riser and Maurice King.
-Abrim was the only remaining original member of the the group.
+Abrim was the only remaining original member of the group.
 And Mitchell went on to co-found the vocal group the Floaters in 1976.
 The Floaters scored a major hit with the single “Float On” in '77.

 "Set It Out" at Amazon